dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 ## Creating the Label File

-First, create an empty directory for storing your dataset and a text file that will define the class labels (usually called `labels.txt`).
+Under `jetson-inference/python/training/detection/ssd/data`, create an empty directory for storing your dataset and a text file that will define the class labels (usually called `labels.txt`).
 The label file contains one class label per line, for example:

 ``` bash
 Water